WSIB Claims and Appeals: What You Need to Know

 - Length of disability/impairment: Here they will weigh the health care information provided in the worker’s claim film to determine whether they have recovered from their work-related injury/disease.

 - Total disability/impairment: If the worker is unable to perform their work duties, they will be provided with wage loss or earnings benefits from the WSIB.
 WSIB claims are typically monitored through progress reports and reviews.
-If the severity of an injury warrants, these reports and reviews can be very frequent to ensure the worker is progressing as expected.
+If the severity of an injury warrant, these reports and reviews can be very frequent to ensure the worker is progressing as expected.

-- Return To Work (RTW): Here, the WSIB seeks information through clinical information, to determine whether a worker is fit to return to their pre-injury work, or suitable and available work.
+- Return To Work (RTW): Here, the WSIB seeks information through clinical information, to determine whether a worker is fit to return to their pre-injury work or suitable and available work.